skramm/homog2d/docs/homog2d_history.md

 - planned:
   - compute FRect union
+  - add inversion of a Matrix using Gauss-Jordan Elimination, to remove dependency for computing H from 2x4 points

 - current master branch
   - switch to C++14 (so we can use `auto` return types!)